uktrade/stream-unzip/README.md

 for file_name, file_size, unzipped_chunks in stream_unzip(zipped_chunks(), password=b'my-password'):
     for chunk in unzipped_chunks:
-        # All chunks must be iterated, otherwise an UnfinishedIterationError will be raised
+        # unzipped_chunks must be iterated to completion or UnfinishedIterationError will be raised
         print(chunk)
 ```